-is deceptively simple.
-Many people assume that any romantic relationship involving a minor is illegal, while others mistakenly believe that consent alone determines legality.
+Many people assume that any romantic relationship involving a minor is automatically illegal, while others believe that as long as both people agree, the relationship must be fine.
 Neither assumption is correct.
+In Canada,

 Key Takeaways